John Baptist Kaggwa

 John Baptist Kaggwa (23 March 1943 – 20 January 2021) was a Ugandan Catholic prelate who was Bishop of the Diocese of Masaka, where he served as the Ordinary from 10 January 1998 until his retirement on 16 April 2019.
 For a period of more than three years, from 19 December 1994 until 10 January 1998, Kaggwa served as Coadjutor Bishop of Masaka, Uganda.

 Background and education

 He was born on 23 March 1943 at Bulenga, Busiro County, Wakiso District, in the Buganda Region of Uganda.
 He attended Lubaga Boys Primary School from 1952 until he completed Primary 6 in 1957.
 He then joined Kisubi Minor Seminary in 1958.
 While at Kisubi, he studied Latin.
-Later he studied at Katigondo Major Seminary, were he studied Philosophy.
+Later he studied at Katigondo Major Seminary, where he studied Philosophy.

 In 1965, Archbishop Joseph Kiwanuka sent him to study at Pontifical Urban University, in Rome, on scholarship.
 He was ordained deacon in May 1970 in Rome.
 He held a Doctor of Philosophy degree in Canon Law and Secular Law, awarded by Pontifical Urban University.